nlposs/nlposs.github.io/2020/index.md

 - Full paper up to 8 pages of content or
 - Short paper up to 4 pages of content

 Submissions can be non-archival and be presented in the NLP-OSS workshop; but we would still require at least a 4 page submission so that reviewers have enough information to make the acceptance/rejection decision.
 This non-archival option is helpful for author(s) who wants to publish or had published the work elsewhere and would like to present/discuss pertinent NLP-OSS related work to the workshop PCs and attendees.

 All papers are allowed unlimited but sensible pages for references.
 Final camera ready versions will be allowed an additional page of content to address reviewers' comments.

-Submission should be formatted according to the ACL2018 templates.
-We strongly recommend you to prepare your manuscript using LaTeX:
+Submission should be formatted according to the EMNLP 2020 LaTeX or MS Word templates at https://2020.emnlp.org/files/emnlp2020-templates.zip.

-- LaTeX
-- MS Word

-Submissions should be uploaded to Softconf conference management system at https://www.softconf.com/emnlp2020/NLPOSS.
+Submissions should be uploaded to Softconf conference management system at https://www.softconf.com/emnlp2020/nlposs/.

+**Note:** Paper can be [dual-submitted](https://2020.emnlp.org/call-for-papers) to both EMNLP 2020 and the NLP-OSS workshop.

 ## Previous Workshop